Is It More Expensive to Own a Honda or a Toyota?

-Most cars come with warranties that will cover a majority of problems during the first three years of ownership.
+Most cars come with warranties that will cover the majority of problems during the first three years of ownership.
 That’s why you don’t see very many repair costs during those years.
 Some even cover basic maintenance needs like oil changes and tire rotations.
 Other car brands might charge for those services, but you’re not likely to see exorbitant maintenance bills.

-It’s when warranties run out you start seeing some repair costs with your vehicle.
-During the third year to the fifth year of ownership, more parts starting wearing out or breaking down.
+It’s when warranties run out that you start seeing some repair costs with your vehicle.
+During the third year to the fifth year of ownership, more parts start wearing out or breaking down.
 Typically, warranties will last three years or a certain number of miles.
 Sometimes, you might have coverage for longer, but not usually over five years.

 The costs of owning a Honda long-term

 Hondas are known for their reliability.
 They can last for over a decade, provided you take excellent care of your vehicle.

 Over the first five years of ownership, you can expect to pay around $203 for Honda repair costs.
 That’s usually for basic maintenance and minor repair work.

 When you own one for 10 years and beyond, however, repair costs increase as more of the vehicle’s vital components break down, like the car’s engine or transmission.
 You’ll find that fixing these will cost you significantly more than what you paid during the first five years of ownership.
 You can rack up thousands in repair costs after a decade of Honda ownership, but Honda vehicles remain among the most dependable on the market.